GUIDE: How to implement effective resource planning?

 An effective resource planning allows:

-• accelerate project start-up, therefore improving growth and cash flow
+• to start projects faster, therefore improving growth and cash flow

-• improve customer satisfaction by offering the most suitable profiles
+• improve customer satisfaction by proposing the most suitable profiles

-• improve employee satisfaction and commitment by better targeting the projects to be assigned
+• improve employee satisfaction and commitment by better targeting projects for assignment

 Step 1

-Implement effective management of resource planning requires combining the implementation of the right tools and managing change with the teams concerned.
-One cannot function without the other.
-Here are the steps to follow to set up management of the resource planning which will be the heart of the reactor of your growth.
+Implementing effective resource planning management requires a combination of putting the right tools in place and managing change with the teams concerned.
+One cannot work without the other.
+Here are the steps you need to take to put resource planning management at the heart of your growth.

 a.
 Give visibility to employees